SpectrTech/silent-payload-loader/README.md

 # silent-payload-loader

 **silent-payload-loader** is a lightweight Windows tool designed to download and execute a payload from a remote server while ensuring persistence by copying itself to the Windows Startup folder.
-The tool runs silently in the background, disguising its actions with a fake calculator interface in the foreground.
+The tool runs silently in the background, allowing users to integrate their own applications instead of the default calculator interface that is displayed in the foreground.

 **Note**: You need to change the defined PAYLOAD in line 15 to your server hosting the payload.bin